Objectives

 Motifs

 The place to start with any solo is a motif.
 A motif is a musical idea that you use to build your solo around, it will act as a point of repetition that hooks the listener in.
-Repetition is important because it legitimises what you are playing, it shows intention in your playing and helps the listener to make sense of your solo.
+Repetition is important because it legitimises what you’re playing, it shows intention in your playing and helps the listener to make sense of your solo.

-In order to create motif you need to have existing vocabulary that you can use to build the motif from.
+In order to create a motif you need to have existing vocabulary that you can use to build the motif from.
 Although you could take notes from your scale of choice and combine them in a random order this won’t sound very musical.
 Here is the reason why.

 When you think of oral language you don’t think of the alphabet, you think of words.
 When you speak you don’t think of the individual letters that make up a word, you think of the word as a whole.
 You certainly don’t go around reciting the alphabet randomly expecting it to make sense to people.
 Music is no different.